MusicDin/kubitect/docs/user-guide/configuration/kubernetes.md

 <div markdown="1" class="text-justify">

-The Kubernetes section of the configuration file contains properties that are closely related to Kubernetes, such as Kubernetes version and network plugin.
+The Kubernetes section of the configuration file contains properties that are specific to Kubernetes, such as the Kubernetes version and network plugin.

 ## Configuration